-Carbon benefits are calculated by taking total MWhrs of operation over the regulatory year and using the Ofgem conversion methodology within the CBA.

-All three early access ANM schemes were decommissioned between October and November 2020.
+- Carbon benefits are calculated by taking total MWhrs of operation over the regulatory year and using the Ofgem conversion methodology within the CBA. - All three early access ANM schemes were decommissioned between October and November 2020.
 This is due to the network reinforcements now being complete, so the generators can export fully without the need for ANM.

-Constraint Managed Zones - SSEH
+Constraint Managed Zones - SSEH (First added 2019/20)

 This is where flexible solutions are used to offer security of supply during times of peak demand, planned maintenance or fault conditions (see the "General" section for more details).

 Assumptions are as follows:

-CMZ has been used on the Isle of Islay, and in 2020/21 a new scheme on Western Isles was commissioned to support the network following the subsea cable fault between the Isles of Skye and Harris.
-The generation costs of the CMZ schemes are based on the costs agreed in the contracts with the generators.
-It is assumed that had the schemes not been in place, temporary diesel generation would have been required to cover the equivalent generation that was provided by the generators.
-This is assumed to cost £198 per MWh for temporary diesel generation is cheaper on Western Isles as there is a designated generation site on the island in the form of Battery Point, meaning generation is more efficient.

-Avoided carbon emissions are based on the renewable MWh generated by the CMZ schemes multiplied by the GHG conversion factor in the fixed data tab of the ofgem CBA.
+- CMZ has been used on the Isle of Islay, and in 2020/21 a new scheme on Western Isles was commissioned to support the network following the subsea cable fault between the Isles of Skye and Harris. - The generation costs of the CMZ schemes are based on the costs agreed in the contracts with the generators. - It is assumed that had the schemes not been in place, temporary diesel generation would have been required to cover the equivalent generation that was provided by the generators.
+This is assumed to cost £198 per MWh for temporary diesel generation on Islay and £150 per MWh on Western Isles. - Diesel generation is cheaper on Western Isles as there is a designated generation site on the island in the form of Battery Point, meaning generation is more efficient. - Avoided carbon emissions are based on the renewable MWh generated by the CMZ schemes multiplied by the GHG conversion factor in the fixed data tab of the ofgem CBA.